mchernyavskaya/terminator-config/README.md

 force_color_prompt=yes
 ```

-This also made the prompt show colors in an SSH session.
+This also makes the prompt show colors in an SSH session.

 ## Screenshots